Bedroom Storage Tips

 The possibilities are endless.
 A shoe rack doesn’t necessarily have to be used for just shoes, and a towel bar isn’t just for towels….
 Use your imagination!

 Hang a shoe organiser on the back of your door and use it to keep everything in.
-Shoes - obviously - stationary, cleaning products, toiletries and even food.
+Shoes - obviously - stationery, cleaning products, toiletries and even food.
 Seriously useful.

 Top tip Always losing your jewellery?
 Keep your earrings and necklaces safe with a cork board.
 Simply pop some pins into the board and hang your jewellery from them.
 This will keep your necklaces from tangling and allows you to see everything that you've got all in one place.